This post may contain affiliate links

 *We had one pretty good-sized hole in our bedroom, and found that we needed to fill it with the glue/sand it down twice because it just sunk down the first time and left a less-deep hole.

 Step 5: Vacuum + wipe down.
 There will probably still be a good amount of sawdust, even after sweeping.
 We used a brush attachment to vacuum walls and trim, then around the edges of the room, and finally the center of the room.
+If you’re not sure which vacuum to use, check out https://modernliving101.com/vacuums-for-wood-floors/.
 Next, we used a cloth to wipe the floors down really well.
 You’ll want to get it super-clean for the next step: staining!

 Note: do not….I repeat: do NOT attempt to clean the raw wood floors (or walls) with water.
 We started to make that (rookie) mistake – brought a bucket of water into the room and it got knocked just slightly and left a ring on the floor.
 We promptly removed the bucket from the room and brought in a box fax to dry the ring + water splashes…but after staining realized we had made a mistake.

 I hope you enjoyed this How to Refinish Hardwood Floors: Part 1 blog post!
 If you did, please consider leaving a comment!
 OR feel free to ask any questions – I love to hear from you guys!